Terradue/DotNet4One/README.md

 ## Getting Started

-Terradue.DotNet4One is available as NuGet package in releases.
+Terradue.OpenNebula is available as NuGet package in releases.

 ```
-Install-Package Terradue.DotNet4One
+Install-Package Terradue.OpenNebula
 ```

 ## Build